ahsanlakhani/To-Do-List-Firebase/README.md

 This is a simple To-Do List application with Firebase as backend.

 The application has features such as:

-1-Add Task
+1- Add Task.
-2-Edit Task
+2- Edit Task.
-3-Delete Task
+3- Delete Task.